Securing AI Agent File Uploads with MIME Type Restrictions¶

 Export to CSV via Sentinel portal → Export → CSV

-DLP Policy Configuration: 1.
-Navigate to Power Platform Admin Center → DLP Policies 2.
-Select MIME restriction policy → Export policy definition (JSON) 3.
+Data Policy Configuration: 1.
+Navigate to Power Platform admin center → Policies → Data policies 2.
+Export or document the policy connector classifications and scope 3.
 Include in evidence package

 Retention: